Other commpn names: Blue-bellied Snake

 Diet: Frogs, small mammals, lizards and small snakes.

 Local distribution: North and west of Brisbane including Mt Crosby, Greenbank, Ipswich, Lockyer and Brisbane Valleys, and Darling Downs.
-Records for the Mt Crosby, Ipswich and Lockyer Valley are dated and the species may have disappeared from these localities.
+Records for the Mt Crosby, Ipswich and Lockyer Valley are dated and the species may have disappeared from these localities with only one confirmed sighting at Collages Crossing in 2011.

 Around the home: Could be typically associated with ground refugia such as timber piles, sheet iron, rock walls and heavy vegetation.
 Frequently encountered around homes west of Toowoomba where its numbers appear greatest.